tom-h/Intro-OpenRefine/README.md

 Display of rows is currently limited to 10 at a time.
 You can easily expand to up to 50 rows in a page.
 We can then move through the rows a page at a time, or jump to the last page and move backwards.

-Pay particular attention to "rows" and "records".If we switch to "records", then we will be viewing 5-50 records per page.
+Pay particular attention to `rows` and `records`.
+If we switch to `records`, then we will be viewing 5-50 records per page.
 Right now, each record is just one row long, but if there are blank rows, or if we have multiple colums and there are blank values in the first column, this affects the size of the record.
 If you're not careful, the record size can be enormous.
 Displaying 50 records, with thousands or millions of rows can seize up OR.

 ### operations

 At the top of each column is a downwards pointing arrow.
-This is a menu of operations that apply in the context of that column.
-The "All" column has some special operations, some of which apply across the whole project.
+This is a menu of operations that can be applied to that column.
+The `All` column has some special operations, some of which apply across all columns.

-For the most part, operations only apply to the current _context_.
+For the most part, operations only apply to the current _context_ (or what is visible or filtered).
 The current context is the entire dataset.
-To change the context we must filter or facet.
+To change the context we must filter or facet to examine subsets of the overall dataset.

 ## Filtering